fbr600/rERR/README.md

 ### Using Categorical Exposure

-Often we want to know how the risk evolves throug levels of exposure, to do this we can create a categorization of the dose and then plut this categories into the model in the loglinear part.
+Often we want to know how the risk evolves through levels of exposure, to do this we can create a categorization of the dose and then put this categories into the model in the loglinear part.

 To do this the whole process can be broken in three main steps:
   * Do the first data transformation